ahsan598/mern-stack-deployment-on-kubernetes/README.md

 # 3-Tier MERN Application — Kubernetes Deployment

+### 🎯 Overview
-Complete end-to-end guide for deploying a MERN (MongoDB, Express, React, Node.js) stack application on Kubernetes with Ingress.
+This project demonstrates a complete end-to-end deployment of a MERN stack application on Kubernetes, including containerization with Docker and production-grade routing using Ingress.

+It is designed to simulate real-world cloud deployment practices, covering:
+- Application development
+- Container orchestration
+- Service networking
+- Database persistence
+- Ingress-based traffic management

+The goal is to provide a hands-on reference implementation for building and deploying modern full-stack applications using Kubernetes.

 ### 🛠️ Prerequisites